Safeguarding in Education

 Keeping Children Safe in Education - Update 2020

-The Government has published an update to Keeping Children Safe in Education (KCSiE), which came in to force on 3 September 2018.
+The Government has published an update to Keeping Children Safe in Education (KCSiE), which came in to force in September 2020.

-This was due to be reviewed in 2020 but due to COVID-19 this has been delayed: Keeping Children Safe in Education- Update for 2020
+This was due to be reviewed in 2020 but due to COVID-19 this has been delayed and the proposed guidance for 2021 is currently under consultation which is due to finish in March 2021 Keeping Children Safe in Education: Proposed Revisions 2021.

-Suffolk County Council has reviewed and updated the Model Child Protection and Safeguarding Policy which can be viewed below and they have also produced a Summary of Main Changes to KCSiE
+Suffolk County Council has reviewed and updated the Model Child Protection and Safeguarding Policy which can be viewed below.

 The NSPCC have also produced a briefing on the key updates to KCSiE which can be viewed on the NSPCC website.

 Peer on Peer Abuse